-3.1 Delivering open and fit for purpose seabed data
+Delivering open and fit for purpose seabed data

-GEBCO supports, promotes and encourages the acquisition, compilation, curation, distribution and scientific use of bathymetric and other seabed data and information acquired during hydrographic surveys and ocean mapping.
+GEBCO supports, promotes and encourages the acquisition, compilation, curation, distribution and scientific use of bathymetric and other seabed data and information acquired during hydrographic surveys, ocean mapping and research.
 Seabed data, including bathymetric data in the first instance, are obtained through direct measurements, engineering and technological innovation.